 The science section noted several human actions that are accelerating the decline of Earth’s biodiversity.
 Here is a review of some of those mentioned:

-- Extensive deforestation primarily for land conversion to agriculture is destroying habitats that nurture the health and diversity of soils, plants, insects, and animals which are necessary for human life.
+- Extensive deforestation is destroying habitats that nurture the health and diversity of soils, plants, insects, and animals which are necessary for human life.

-- Loss of forests due to expanding agriculture, mining, road building, and urbanization is increasing the rate and extent of global climate change, which adds further stress to species survival.
+- Loss of forests due to expanding agriculture, mining, road building, and urbanization is increasing the rate and extent of global climate change.

 - Human induced habitat fragmentation and animal poaching is amplifying the extinction of plant, insect, and animal species.

-The Planetary Boundaries chart displayed in the science section (Figure 24) showed that declining biodiversity is today’s most serious threat to sustaining the Earth’s environmental health.
-The rate of species extinction far exceeds the pace of new plant, insect, and animal speciation that requires tens of thousands of years.
+A key indicator of biodiversity decline is the rate of species extinction, a rate far exceeding the pace of new plant, insect, and animal speciation.
 The main driver of this extinction rate is the choices human beings are making over land use.

 Land use choices influence the well-being of the natural world as well as human society.
 In the Healing Earth Introduction, you learned that ethics is the study and practice of actions that contribute to the well-being of humans, human societies, and the natural world.
 Land use choices are moral choices.
 In this section, we explore the ethical challenges involving biodiversity.
 We begin by returning to the ethical questions posed in the Kakadu and the Mirrar case study that opened this chapter.